The Tax Advantages of Business Car Leasing vs. Buying

 If you are considering car leasing for your business, you may be wondering if it is better to lease or buy.
 Here are some factors to consider, including which one gives your business a better tax break.

 Buying a car means a loan for a specific amount which you will have to pay back even if the value of the car goes below the amount of the loan.
 This can happen if the car is in an accident, for example.
 With car leasing, the residual value at the end of the lease can lower the lease cost, and if you get a closed lease you can walk away without penalty.

 Depreciation is a deductible expense for the cost of the vehicle, spread over its useable life.
-Accelerated depreciation, including a section 179 deduction or bonus depreciation, may be available for a purchased business vehicle, increasing the amount of deductible expense in the first year the vehicle is owned and used by your business.
+Accelerated depreciation, including a section 179 deduction or bonus depreciation, may be available for a purchased business vehicle.
+These increase the amount of deductible expense in the first year the vehicle is owned and used by your business.

 Initial costs: Up-front costs for leasing and buying are different (down payment vs. first month/security deposit), so you would need to consider these on a case-by-case basis.

 Insurance: For both leasing and ownership, you will need to give the seller proof of insurance in a specific minimum amount.

 Wear and tear: On a car you own, excessive wear and tear (all those little dings in the body) can reduce resale value.
 With a rental car, you may be charged if the wear and tear are "excessive."